nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     >>> exit
     exit

-## Main Menu 2: Logger
+## 3.1.2 Main Menu 2: Logger
 Toggle Logger mode.
-Developers can toggle it on view more system messages and logs that are otherwise hidden from view.
+Developers can toggle it, and more system messages and logs will be printed onto the console.

 >Syntax